 - Take courses in biology, chemistry, math and neuroscience to provide them with the core knowledge and laboratory skills in the field of neuroscience.

 - Be prepared in scientific reading and writing, skills that employers and graduate and professional schools value.

 - Gain hands-on research experience in an area of neuroscience that will culminate into a senior thesis in their last year at Bay Path College.

 Five-year BS/MS Track:

-The College has established a five-year BS/MS track with the Neuroscience and Behavior Program (NSB) at the University of Massachusetts - Amherst, where Bay Path College Neuroscience undergraduates may have the opportunity to complete the terminal Master's degree within the NSB program, following graduation for Bay Path College.
+The University has established a five-year BS/MS track with the Neuroscience and Behavior Program (NSB) at the University of Massachusetts - Amherst, where Bay Path University Neuroscience undergraduates may have the opportunity to complete the terminal Master's degree within the NSB program, following graduation for Bay Path University.

 Requirements for Consideration:

 - Indicate an interest in joining the program no later than by the end of sophomore year.

 - Complete core courses in the curriculum (except NEU498, NEU499 and any electives) by the end of junior year.